michal-mietus/class-files-hosting/README.md

 Change DATABASES variable in `class_files_site/settings.py file`.

-You have also to create [dropbox account](https://www.dropbox.com/) Then in Dropbox create app and put inside app folder `class_files` in file `api_token` variable `TOKEN` with your app Token as string.
+You have also to create [dropbox account](https://www.dropbox.com/).

+Then in Dropbox create app and put inside `class_files/api_token.py`variable `TOKEN` with your app Token as string.